Please ensure Javascript is enabled for purposes of website accessibility

 In my case, I felt proud of myself for realizing how and why I needed to add time to my week and also confident that I’d be able to follow through on what I’d promised to myself both as a professional and as a mom.
 We all have within us the power to not only perceive, but to trust and react to what we see and experience.
 Take a moment to watch, listen, and learn the rhythms in your life and how you can use that information to build routines that work for you and your family.

-Elyse Dub is a psychologist and founder of Insight Onsite, a life wellness company that helps people build human connections at work.
+Elyse Dub, PhD is a psychologist and founder of Insight Onsite, a life wellness company that helps people build human connections at work.

 More articles like this: